-The implementation of the regulatory framework is achieved through the dam and canal safety regulatory processes.
-Key processes include:
+The implementation of the dam and canal regulatory framework is delivered within the Alberta Environment and Protected Areas Compliance Assurance Program.
+Key dam safety regulatory processes related to the program include:

 - on-going monitoring and compliance assurance